-2. Names of subsidiaries which have been liquidated or sold during the year.
+- Names of subsidiaries which are yet to commence operations.
+NONE - Names of subsidiaries which have been liquidated or sold during the year.
 NONE

 Part B: Associates and Joint Ventures: Not Applicable

 By Order of the Board For One Point One Solutions Limited